Eddie Conway: Trial

 Conway appealed to the court to be represented by either Charles Garry or William Kunstler, two attorneys who consistently represented party members.
 Both lawyers had offered their services free of charge.
 However, the court denied Conway's request and appointed a lawyer who performed no pre-trial investigation and never met with Conway.
 Therefore, Conway chose to absent himself from much of his January 1971 trial.
+Conway also requested that his cellmate, attorney Arthur Turco, be appointed to represent him.
+Turco requested bail to be able to do so, but both of these requests were denied.
+Conway fired two lawyers, the first (Nelson Kandel) over trial strategy differences and the second one that was appointed to represent him and who Conway refused to cooperate with.

 Before the trial, Johnson had confessed to the police, naming Powell and Conway as the ones who shot Officers Sager and Sierakowski.
 According to court testimony, Johnson stated he fired into the air because "I didn't have the heart to kill the pig."
-But later, Johnson refused to testify against Conway and claimed his statement was coerced.
+But later, Johnson refused to testify against Conway and said his statement was coerced.
+The use of the photo line-up was questioned and the reliability of the prison informant was brought up, and the trial taking place just two years after the Baltimore riot of 1968 also brought scrutiny.

-The state's case was based partially on photo identification by Officer Nolan.
+The state's case was based partially on photo identification by Nolan.
 To strengthen its case, the state called Charles Reynolds, a known jailhouse informant.
 He testified that while he shared a cell with Conway before the trial, Conway confessed to him.
-However, as was verified by the court transcript, Conway had protested greatly when Reynolds was placed in his cell because everyone knew he was an informant.
-One of the points that the prosecution argued proved the truthfulness of Reynolds was that Reynolds said Conway had told him that he had taken Officer Sierakowski's watch, a fact that was not released by the police during the investigation.
+However, Conway knew that Reynolds was a known informant and adamantly protested when Reynolds was placed in his cell.
+The prosecution argued that Reynolds' account was truthful because according to Reynolds, Conway had told him that he had taken Sierakowski's watch.
+This information was not released by the police during the investigation.

-Finally, the ballistic evidence connecting the weapons to the murders also played a significant role in the trial.
-After hearing all the evidence, the jury convicted Conway of the murder, and both he and Powell were sentenced to life in prison.
+The ballistic evidence connecting the weapons to the murders played a significant role in the trial.
+The jury convicted Conway of the murder, and both he and Powell were sentenced to life in prison.
 Both men appealed but the appellate court upheld the convictions.

-Controversy

-There are several controversies involving the trial and conviction of Conway.
-The trial took place just two years after the Baltimore riot of 1968, the use of the photo line-up was questioned and the reliability of the jailhouse informant was brought up.
-In addition, Conway fired two lawyers, the first (Nelson Kandel) over trial strategy differences and the second one that was appointed to represent him and who Conway refused to cooperate with.
-Conway requested that his cellmate, attorney Arthur Turco, be appointed to represent him.
-Turco requested bail to be able to do so, but both of these requests were denied.
-Conway claimed to have been a political prisoner.

 Imprisonment

 During his imprisonment, Conway earned three college degrees, started a literacy program, and was an "exemplary" prisoner.
 During the entire time, Conway maintained his innocence.
 Conway's supporters called him one of the country's longest-held political prisoners.
 While incarcerated, Conway tried to organize prison unions and organized a prison library.
+Conway described himself as a political prisoner.

 In February 2001, the Baltimore City Council passed a resolution urging the Governor of Maryland to pardon Conway, over the strident protests of police officers.
 Conway wrote a book on his life, Marshall Law: The Life & Times of a Baltimore Black Panther, that was released on April 4, 2011.